ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 end
 ```

-The convention in the Rails community would normally have been to call this method `.movies` (plural), since it is returning multiple `Movie` instances (an `ActiveRecord::Relation`, to be precise).
-But what the heck — I like the name `.filmography` better, since I think it's more descriptive of our problem domain.
+The convention in the Rails community would normally have been to call this method `.movies` (plural), since it is returning an `ActiveRecord::Relation` containing some number of `Movie` instances.
+However, I like the name `.filmography` better, since I think it's more descriptive of our problem domain.

 Now, we can refactor the directors' show template to this: